AlexsLemonade/refinebio/README.md

 All user-facing scripts have been linted with `shellcheck` for common warnings and POSIX-correctness.
 If a script is user-facing, it should ideally be POSIX-compliant and have the extension `.sh`, but if bashisms are necessary it should have the extension `.bash`.
+To install `shellcheck`, you can run `apt-get install shellcheck` or `brew install shellcheck`.
+Then, you can lint scripts with `shellcheck FILE`.

 ### Gotchas